terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_clustertemplate_v1.html.markdown

     volumes of the cluster nodes.
 Changing this updates the volume driver of the existing cluster template.

+* `hidden` - (Optional) Indicates whether the ClusterTemplate is hidden or not.
+    Changing this updates the hidden attribute of the existing cluster template.

 ## Attributes reference

 The following attributes are exported: